Fallout: New Vegas: Re-evaluation and legacy

+Television series

 When the television series Fallout was released, the episode "The Trap" seemingly contradicts the plot of Fallout: New Vegas, which led some fans to believe Bethesda was trying to retcon the game due to their perceived disdain of its reception.
 When Bethesda director Todd Howard clarified the issue, PC Gamer published an article with the headline New Vegas is a very, very important game to us,' says mildly exasperated Todd Howard, who will never stop getting grilled about New Vegas".